Jarosh-Antony/Auto-border-drawing/README.md

 - Use mouse to select a region by "click and drag"
 - Press "ENTER" button to validate the region drawn by mouse
 - Press "c" button to delete all borders and load original image
+- Press "s" button to save the image with border.
+This saves the image with a suffix `_output`
-- Press "q" button to quit the script
+- Press "q" button to close or quit the script